Sydney Airport, New South Wales, Australia: What to pack, what to wear, and when to go [2024]

 Airlines charge excessive prices for overweight luggage.
 Avoid surcharges with this

-A plug adapter that supports outlet types I. Make sure to choose the necessary type.
-Most adapters for sale now are simply plugs and expect your electronics to convert the voltage themselves.
-If yours can't do that they could get destroyed.
-This one should be appropriate for most countries.
+A plug adapter that supports outlet types I. Be careful to find the right kind.
+A lot of adapters currently sold are simply plugs and expect your electronics to adjust the voltage themselves.
+If your devices can't do that they could get destroyed.
+This one is sufficent for most countries.

 Power bank for devices